Left guard Joe Thuney, center Drew Dalman and safety Kevin Byard III have been selected to represent the Bears at the Pro Bowl Games.

 Thuney and Dalman both were acquired by general manager Ryan Poles during the offseason to help fortify the interior of the offensive line.
 In their first season in Chicago, the Bears offense ranks fifth in the NFL in total yards (371.5 per game), second in rushing yards (152.1) and tied for sixth in fewest sacks allowed (23).

-This is the fourth straight Pro Bowl nod for Thuney, who was selected each of the past three seasons while playing for the Chiefs.
+This is the fourth straight Pro Bowl nod for Thuney, who was selected each of the past three seasons with the Chiefs.
 In addition, he was named first-team All-Pro each of the last two years.
 Before joining the Bears, Thuney won four Super Bowls, two with New England and two with Kansas City.

 Dalman earned Pro Bowl honors for the first time in his five-year NFL career.
-He signed with the Bears in March after spending his first four seasons with the Falcons.
+He signed with the Bears as a free agent in March after spending his first four seasons with the Falcons.

 Byard garnered his third career Pro Bowl selection.
 He earned Pro Bowl honors and was named first-team All-Pro twice when he played for the Titans: in 2017 when he tied for the NFL lead with eight interceptions and had 16 pass breakups, and in 2017 when he recorded five interceptions and 13 pass breakups.